-The type and range of trips you will be asked to run can be found below, assistant guides will act as second guide on all of these trips except for half day/family trips which they may be asked to run independently:
+The type and range of trips you will be asked to run can be found below:

 The most common type of trip.
 A full day exploring anywhere around the Sound of Arisaig area, usually with mixed groups of adults and sometimes families.
 The guide would be expected to choose an appropriate location and to both coach and guide the group, initially coaching as a group and then individualised throughout the day so that clients’ enjoyment of the trip is maximised through gaining better control of their kayaks.
 A balance should always be reached where the main emphasis is on completing a journey but the client should also feel able to progress their skill and knowledge.
 Guides should be well practiced in teaching clients how to control their kayaks in the wind, how to paddle efficiently and how to turn their kayaks - a successful guide will be able to deliver these sessions to the clients with minimal interruption to the journey or the flow of the day.
 The guide will use their extensive knowledge of the marine environment, the West coast of Scotland and the local area to impart knowledge and insight about the landscape to the clients.

 Two consecutive day trips, aiming to be progressive so that clients can move onto more demanding trips if appropriate.
 Clients also book this course simply to explore the Arisaig area over a weekend, so the coaching needs to be individualised and relevant to the clients needs as much as possible.

 Sound of Arisaig expeditions: